maelingmak/apache/README.md

 of modern social media, free email, texting, chat, and other hosting services, such as photo and web hosting.</p>

-<p>Though few people still host their own vanity servers, may homes have
+<p>Though few people still host their own vanity servers, many homes have
 NAS servers (Network Access Storage) for photos, videos, music, and other media.
 These are purchased pre-packaged, and can have an ftp and web interface.
 These can be vunerable to the same kinds of attacks.</p>